cyanwaves-audio/Weyland-Synth/README.md

 ### ESP32-S3 and Pico connection

-The Pico communicates with the ESP32-S3 using the MGP protocol over UART:
+The Pico communicates with the ESP32-S3 using the MGP(1) protocol over UART:

 | Pico          | ESP32-S3                                 |
 | ------------- | ---------------------------------------- |